Apraxed/apraxed.github.io/README.md

 https://www.lucasnielsen.com/

 ## Attribution
-To comply with the license, please include the following comment in your code:
+To comply with the license, simply include the following comment in your code:
 ```html
 <!--
     JavaScript VSCode Website Template by Lucas Nielsen